florence/esterel-calculus/README.txt

 Note that `hiphop/parse.rkt` is not a total transforamtion because of embedded javascript code.
-In addition `front-end.rkt` may imbed racket code into the redex model. such programs cannot be transformed into the other implementations.
+In addition `front-end.rkt` may embed racket code into the redex model.
+Such programs cannot be transformed into the other implementations.

 How To Use: